Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Methods

 \subsection{Circuit Generation}

 We use the Qiskit SDK \cite{qiskit2024} for all of our research.
 Using Qiskit, we craft random circuits for each of the three previously mentioned circuit families, Clifford, Clifford$+T$, and IQP.
 For the first two groups, we define a value $N_c$, which is the number of gates in a given circuit.
 We then apply $N_c$ randomly selected gates from the appropriate circuit family to act on randomly selected qubits.
 For the Clifford family of circuits, each gate has an equal chance of being selected.
 For the Clifford$+T$ family, the gates have chances of being selected as outlined in Table~\ref{tab:cliffordT_gate_distros}.
-The qubit(s) each gate acts on is selected randomly with no preference to any particular qubit, except in the case of two qubit gates, where the control and target must be different.
+The qubit(s) each gate acts on are selected randomly with no preference to any particular qubit, except in the case of two-qubit gates, where the control and target must be different.
+The elevated $T$-gate probability of $0.4$ is chosen so that the expected $T$ count per circuit ($0.4\,N_c = 400$) places sampled Clifford$+T$ circuits far outside the regime in which stabilizer-based simulation is efficient, since classical simulation cost grows exponentially with the number of $T$ gates~\cite{bravyi2016improved}; a sensitivity sweep over the $T$-gate density is left to future work.

 IQP circuits are created similarly.
-The only difference, beside the gate set used, is that the operator $H^{\bigotimes n}$ is applied at the beginning and end of the circuit, as shown in Figure~\ref{fig:circuit_families}, where $n$ is the number of qubits.
+The only difference, beside the gate set used, is that the operator $H^{\otimes \nqubits}$ is applied at the beginning and end of the circuit, as shown in Figure~\ref{fig:circuit_families}, where $n$ is the number of qubits.
 We scale the number of qubits from 4 up to 20 qubits.
 At each qubit count, we generate 1000 circuits of each type.
-IQP circuits are defined by with any combination of $Z$-diagonal gates.
+IQP circuits are defined by any combination of $Z$-diagonal gates.
 In this work, we specifically use $\{T, RZ, \mathrm{CZ}\}$.
 The rotation angle for the RZ gate is determined randomly for each instance of the gate in each circuit.